 You and I are witness to the dawn of a new reality.
 For the first time in the history of humanity we are observing a radical transmutation in the ways in which we experience existence.
-The Digital Revolution, defined by the modern achievements in technology and development of the global information society, has dramatically transformed the way in which mankind functions.
+The Digital Revolution, defined by the modern achievements in technology and development of the global information society, has dramatically transformed the ways in which we functions.
 Each of us has experienced the effects of these changes and many have happily adapted to the new order as advocates of the improved life.
-This is the birth of the posthumanist man at the crossroads of the natural and the invented.
+This development has signaled the birth of the post-humanist person at the crossroads of the natural and the invented.
 The Internet is becoming invisible, soon conception of life before its existence will seem absurd.
-It's associated instruments are rapidly being absorbed as a member of our bodily appendages, a resource that we are not only inseparable from but also need in order to function.
-This is science fiction- the deification of the lazy and the defining feature of an idle nation.
-Do you not look at your peers and understand that we are part of an era of insanity?
-The condition of our nation is a result of the tyrannical dictates of gluttonous mercenaries and apologist's of inane religious propaganda.
+It’s associated instruments are rapidly being absorbed as a member of our bodily appendages, a resource that we are not only inseparable from but also need in order to function.
+Do you not look at your peers and realize this is an era of insanity?
+The condition of our nation is a result of the tyrannical dictates of gluttonous mercenaries and apologist’s of inane religious propaganda.
 Our demonstrations are laughable; mobs of people have taken to the streets without the capacity to construct any unified aim or agreed upon objective in order to generate change.
 We are confused and disconnected, dismissive of our relationship to society and afraid of our collective power.
 Despite pioneering developments in communications technology, we have been made immobile and stupid, anti-individual and self-obsessed.
 The illusion of interpersonal connections via the “world wide web” is a scam, a virtual mystification of human relations.
 We are a country of people who were born real and have willingly sacrificed our existence to the heavens of invented life.
 The technology of the virtual is a shepherd for those who ache for their own resurrection, waiting to be re-born into the artificial.
 This is the age of perpetual sleep!
 This is the execution of actuality!

 THE INTERNET IS A CULT

 The Internet has become a soapbox for the idiot, a forum for the insane and a public diary for those obsessed with their own insignificance.
 Greater access to knowledge is not the same as greater knowledge.
-Everyone is given a voice, a place to publish his or her thoughts without being held responsible for the value of this information.
+Everyone is given a voice and a place to publish their thoughts without being held responsible for the value of this information.
 We find others who share like-minded ideas, we begin to trust certain virtual sources and form alliances with virtual communities.
 People choose do not to expose themselves to new or different ideas, but seek out sources that will support their own convictions.
 The irrational is indulged and the power to eliminate the influence of absurdity has disappeared.
 The mandate of the amateur reigns supreme.
-The Internet is the breeding ground for stupidity, a church for the egocentric.
+Social media is the breeding ground for fools and a church for the egocentric.
 The architects of the machine have become our idols and they are the creators of a self-worshiping faith.

 MASSACRE OF MINDFULNESS

 We are constantly assaulted by massive amount of information everyday and have become adept at scanning and skimming in order to cognitively manage this condition.
 Linear thinking has become increasingly antiquated.
-The process in which we base our understanding of information on the gradual accumulation of supporting details has been sacrificed to the slogan, the image, the catchphrase, headline and status update.
-It is unlikely that you posses the capacity to make it through this entire commentary…if you have even reached this point.
+The process in which we base our understanding of information on the gradual accumulation of supporting details has been sacrificed to the slogan, the image, the catchphrase, headline, and status update.
 The ability to focus and maintain attention is diminishing.
 The greatness of the “information superhighway” has exhausted our awareness and redefined the value of comprehension.
 We are no longer present and attentive.
 Instead, the new age is highlighted by an abandonment of the real world in favor of the cyber.
 Every facet of the web is an exercise in reinterpreting the world.
-The outcome of which generates a disenchantment of authentic human perception and experience.
-The Internet has allowed for us to exhaustively scrutinize life itself.
+The outcome of which generates a dissatisfaction with authentic human perception and experience.
+Social media has allowed for us to exhaustively scrutinize life itself.
 Real events are treated with banality and reinterpreted and repackaged for consumption in the virtual.
 The constant redefining and reimagining of life gradually denies its real substance.
-The computer is no longer a computer, a phone is not a phone, rather it a doorway for communication and information.
-We place value in thins that doesn't actually exist- it is the personification of the machine.
-This is life of fiction!
-We are unable to sort out our problems because they require real action and an interaction with reality.
+The computer is no longer a computer and a phone is not a phone, rather, it a doorway to communication — it is the personification of the machine.
+This is a life of fiction!
+We collectively struggle to confront our problems because they require real action and real interaction.
 Solutions are incomprehensible because they are part of the world sacrificed to convenience.

 THE VALUE OF THE SINGULAR EVENT